 DUI Arrest and Prescription Drugs

-Prescription drug use can lead to a DUI arrest.
-It is important to know that DUI laws are not just limited to alcohol-induced impairment.
+Contrary to popular belief, driving under the influence of prescription drugs can lead to a DUI arrest.
+It is important to know that drunk driving laws are not just limited to alcohol-induced impairment.
 A driver can be arrested for driving under the influence of prescription medication or illegal drugs just as they can be arrested for driving while drunk after consuming alcoholic beverages.

 As prescription drug use rises, the number of DUIs that occur involving drugs that are not alcohol rise as well.
 Prescription drugs, particularly if used incorrectly or together, may present a real threat for drivers and for others on the road.
 But there are issues of awareness when it comes to prescription medications.
 Some might not realize the risks, and the drugs may have unintended consequences, like increasing the impact of alcohol in the system.